FederatedAI/FATE/python/fate_test/README.rst

 ---------

 Testsuite is used for running a collection of jobs in sequence.
-Data used for jobs could be uploaded before jobs are submitted, and are cleaned when jobs finished.
+Data used for jobs could be uploaded before jobs are submitted and, optionally, be cleaned after jobs finish.
 This tool is useful for FATE's release test.

 command options
 ~~~~~~~~~~~~~~~